Chart Color Schemes

 Marsfield is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Marsfield has a culturally diverse population, with 55.4% speaking a language other than English at home and 55.3% born overseas.
-Christianity is the predominant religion in Marsfield, making up 43.5% of its population.
-Notably, Judaism comprises 0.5% of Marsfield's population, which is higher than the None% recorded across Greater Sydney.
+Marsfield has a population where 55.4% speak a language other than English at home, and 55.3% were born overseas.
+Christianity is the predominant religion in Marsfield with 43.5%.
+Judaism is overrepresented compared to Greater Sydney, making up 0.5% of Marsfield's population.

 Frequently Asked Questions - Diversity